For years Iguana Lodge has been proudly involved in the community.

 Lauren was the English teacher at the local public elementary for several years.
-From that, she developed her own 333 Words Basic English Language Program, which was recently purchased by Urban Mobile Planet, www.urbanplanetmobile.com, a company that teaches English via mobile devices on 5 continents with distribution channels in 75 countries.
-The 333 Words Program is now called Urban English Express UEx, and branded as "The Fastest Way to Learn English on the Planet."
+From that, she developed her own 333 Words Basic English Language Program, which was recently purchased by Urban Mobile Planet, a company that teaches English via mobile devices on 5 continents with distribution channels in 75 countries.
+This company then merged with a publicly traded company – Sibling Group.
+The 333 Words Program will hopefully be launched soon, and is branded as “The Fastest Way to Learn English on the Planet.”
 Hah!
-Lauren is now their project manager and spends a lot of time thinking about English grammar.
+Laurenspends a lot of time thinking about English grammar.
 Funny how life works.

 We tried to bring the International Baccalaureate Program to Puerto Jimenez High School, without success (long story).

 As to the turtle project, for years Iguana Lodge has released approximately 10,000 baby turtles per year, but has recently been unable to secure permits to continue their project (another long story).

 Toby meanwhile was the Chief of Local Road Maintenance, driving his motor grader with a pride that can be seen in the eyes of young children when they first acquiring a large Tonka truck.
 Unfortunately, the grader recently died of old age.
 Toby has lost his job as Chief of Road Maintenance.